AndersDeath/diary2/000-current.md

 # 09 September - Friday - Saint-Perersburg

 yesterday I was in barber shop.
 Ivan has been learning programming and as I understood he want to stop working as a barber and became a programmer.
 I think it is good idea.
+Today I did sport and meditaion and whole day was dedicated for meetings.